Civic Campus update – September 2020

 Walking south, you can access Furnivall Gardens via Rivercourt Road or Macbeth Street.
 Walking north, you can access King Street via these routes.

 Residents have contacted us about the noise arising from the demolition, with some reporting noisy works taking place during the evening or at the weekend.
 We apologise for any inconvenience caused during the demolition works.
 We understand that the combination of the Coronavirus pandemic and the hot weather has exacerbated the inconvenience for people living and working at home.

 There have been a small number of occasions lately where the noise monitoring equipment has recorded high readings outside of site hours.
 Our investigations have shown that no work was taking place during this time, indicating that this was as a result of other activity happening locally.

 Cadent Gas have been replacing the 18-inch gas main at the junction of Studland Street and King Street in Hammersmith and have been permitted to work extended hours to help get the works completed promptly.

-Demolition of the Town Hall Extension is continuing.
+The former Registry Office has also been demolished.
+While the demolition of the Town Hall Extension is continuing.

 Riverside Gardens – access to rear gardens